ni/nimi-python/docs/nidmm/attributes.rst

     On the NI 4065 the minimum aperture time is 333 µs, and the maximum aperture time  is 78.2 s.
 If setting the number of averages directly, the total measurement time is  aperture time X the number of averages, which must be less than 72.8 s.
 The aperture  times allowed are 333 µs, 667 µs, or multiples of 1.11 ms-for example 1.11 ms, 2.22 ms,  3.33 ms, and so on.
 If you set an aperture time other than 333 µs, 667 µs, or multiples  of 1.11 ms, the value will be coerced up to the next supported aperture time.
     On the NI 4060, when the powerline frequency is 60 Hz, the PLCs allowed are  1 PLC, 6 PLC, 12 PLC, and 120 PLC.
 When the powerline frequency is 50 Hz, the  PLCs allowed are 1 PLC, 5 PLC, 10 PLC, and 100 PLC.

+    .. note:: One or more of the referenced functions are not in the Python API for this driver.

+    .. note:: One or more of the referenced values are not in the Python API for this driver.
+Enums that only define values, or represent True/False, have been removed.

     The following table lists the characteristics of this property.

     +----------------+------------+